-Refer to section 6.2.1 for recommended erosion and sediment control mitigation measures for the direct impact of vegetation removal and the potential for erosion and sedimentation.
+Erosion and sediment control measures are required to mitigate the the potential for erosion and sedimentation and impacts on the adjacent woodland community (see section 7.2.1).
 In addition, topsoil from construction activities should not be stored within the edge of the Significant Woodland, and designated areas for topsoil piles should be indicated on future development plans with erosion and sediment control fencing in place to prevent runoff into the adjacent natural area.